nitinrajput96610-100/demotest/README.md

 # demotest
-i am learning about git and github
+i am learning about git and github.